KadeTheExploiter/Krypton/Documentation.md

 ### Why not limbs?
   - Information: Somewhere early 2023 Roblox threw a patch for the limbs by taking away ownership of it, which makes parts basically unclaimable, the only workaround is to call `SetNetworkOwner()` on the parts, which again requires serversided execution.

-# Conversion API
+# Kade API

 ## Description:
-  - Conversion API Is a built-in library in the reanimate which allows you to easily convert scripts, it should be returned alongside with the module, the setting `GetConversionAPI` is required to be enabled in order to receive it.
+  - Kade API Is a built-in library in the reanimate which allows you to easily convert scripts, it should be set as a global variable following the name `KadeAPI`
   - Please note it is in early stages, and it might eventually become a bigger thing.

-## API Documentation and Explainatory:
+## KadeAPI Documentation and Explainatory:

 ### `API:GetCharacter()`
 - Arguments: null